npk7/TimeSeries-Analysis-N-Forecasting/README.txt

 Several stages of data cleansing, transformation and data analytics.
 Including pattern identification charts and statistical modeling.

-Programmed by Pavan Kumar Narayanan using SAS 9.4
+Programmed by Pavan Narayn using SAS 9.4